rorysaur/quack/README.md

 ## Contributing

 If you are a collaborator, branch from `master` and create a pull request for each feature.
 Merge `master` when necessary.

 We'll use the Issues section for task tracking.
+Assign an issue to yourself as soon as you start working on it, so that others know to not work on the same feature.

 If you are not a collaborator, fork this repo, create a feature branch, and submit a pull request from your fork.